maryamzain123/topmovies/README.md

 My project name is "TOP BOX OFFICE MOVIES (US)"

 # WHAT IS IT ABOUT?
 This project is based on the cli application of a top rated movies list.
-My web source of this project is: www.imdb.com.
+My web source for this project is: www.imdb.com.
 I have used the scraping method to get the data from the website.